 Sir Suma Chakrabarti, born in 1959 in West Bengal, India, is the sixth President of the European Bank for Reconstruction and Development (EBRD).

 The EBRD's Board of Governors re-elected Sir Suma as President of the Bank for a second four-year term in 2016.
-He began his first term in 2012, having replaced Thomas Mirow.
+He began his first term in 2012, replacing Thomas Mirow and becoming the first EBRD President from the United Kingdom.

 Sir Suma has extensive experience in international development economics and policy-making, as well as in designing and implementing wider public service reform.